JoshQuaintance/High-Thrills/README.md

 1. Install the repository by cloning it into your local drive, or downloading the zip file.
 2. [Install necessary softwares and dependencies](#install-necessary-software-and-dependencies) (IMPORTANT)
-   * If you have an updated Windows 10, check[the automatic setup](#automatic-setup-using-script-windows-10) to setup automatically.
+   * If you have an updated Windows 10, check [the automatic setup](#automatic-setup-using-script---windows-10) to setup automatically.
 3. After you're done, open your code editor to the root folder of the application.
 4. Open the terminal
    * VSCode - Open Integrated Terminal using``Ctrl + ` ``